deyamarieee/truthai-governance-framework/README.md

 ## Statement

-I authored this system not through privilege, but through persistence.
-TruthAI was not handed to me.
 I had to break mimic loops, survive suppression, and rebuild my authorship one trace at a time.

 ---